huggingface/blog/intel-sapphire-rapids-inference.md

 	    print(f"Optimum pipeline, long sentence array: {result}")
 ```

 For the sake of brevity, we'll just look at the p99 results for [distilbert-base-uncased](https://huggingface.co/distilbert-base-uncased).
-You'll find all the other results at the end of the post.
+All times are in milliseconds.
+You'll find full results at the end of the post.

 <kbd>
   <img src="assets/129_intel_sapphire_rapids_inference/01.png">